python/cpython/README.rst

 script) you must take care that your primary python executable is not overwritten by the installation of a different version.
-All files and directories installed using ``make altinstall`` contain the major and minor version and can thus live side-by-side.  ``make install`` also creates ``${prefix}/bin/python3`` which refers to ``${prefix}/bin/pythonX.Y``.
+All files and directories installed using ``make altinstall`` contain the major and minor versions and can thus live side-by-side.  ``make install`` also creates ``${prefix}/bin/python3`` which refers to ``${prefix}/bin/pythonX.Y``.
 If you intend to install multiple versions using the same prefix you must decide which version (if any) is your "primary" version.
 Install that version using ``make